AnjanB3012/Swyp/README.md

 **Start with [SETUP.md](SETUP.md)** for keys, Firebase configuration, device setup, exact commands, and the walkthrough.
 [ARCHITECTURE.md](ARCHITECTURE.md) explains the data model, transaction boundary, forecast, and limitations.

-This is a functional hackathon implementation with simulated cards and purchases.
-It does not issue real credit cards, obtain real credit scores, or pay at retail terminals.
-A bank token alone cannot replace the demo protocol: retail payments require an issuer/network-supported wallet and payment processing integration.